roosvangreevenbroek/roosvangreevenbroek.github.io/content/projects/correctbook/index.md

   </template>
   <template v-slot:body>
     <p>
       Based on the results of the test and the paintpoints in the current userflow, we made sketches and wireframes of the tool.
-We choose to show designoptions and direct feedback on one page, the give users the possibility to choose guidance, and to minimalize the steps before entering the designtool.After multiple tests, iterations and refinement, we made a final design.
+We choose to show designoptions and direct feedback on one page, the give users the possibility to choose guidance, and to minimise the steps before entering the designtool.After multiple tests, iterations and refinement, we made a final design.
 Because the tool was designed for customers, we opted for a clean and minimal design using the colours and font matching the house-style of Correctbook.
     </p>
   </template>
 </content-section>